topfreegames/khan/docs/using_webhooks.md

     {
         "success": true,
-        "publicID": [string],                       // Game ID.
+        "publicID": [string],                       // Game ID
-        "name": [string],                           // Game Name.
+        "name": [string],                           // Game Name
         "metadata": [JSON],                         // JSON Object containing game metadata.
         "membershipLevels": [JSON],                 // JSON Object mapping membership levels "minLevelToAcceptApplication": [int],       // Minimum level of membership required
-                                                    // to accept players into clan.
+                                                    // to accept players into clan
         "minLevelToCreateInvitation": [int],        // Minimum level of membership required
-                                                    // to invite players into clan.
+                                                    // to invite players into clan
         "minLevelToRemoveMember": [int],            // Minimum level of membership required
-                                                    // to remove players from clan.
+                                                    // to remove players from clan
         "minLevelOffsetToRemoveMember": [int],      // A player must be at least this offset
                                                     // higher than the player being removed.
         "minLevelOffsetToPromoteMember": [int],     // A player must be at least this offset
-                                                    // higher than the player being promoted.
-        "minLevelOffsetToDemoteMember": [int],      // A player must be at least this offset
+                                                    // higher than the player being promoted "minLevelOffsetToDemoteMember": [int],      // A player must be at least this offset
-                                                    // higher than the player being demoted.
-        "maxMembers": [int],                        // Maximum number of players in the clan.
-        "maxClansPerPlayer": [int]                  // Maximum number of clans the player can be
+                                                    // higher than the player being demoted "maxMembers": [int],                        // Maximum number of players in the clan "maxClansPerPlayer": [int]                  // Maximum number of clans the player can be
-                                                    // member of.
+                                                    // member of
     }

 ### Player Hooks